Special points on intersections of hypersurfaces: Special points via total j -polar varieties

-For the remainder of the paper, we will refer to the process of ``bounding $f^\ell_j(\bm)$'' to mean repeatedly applying Lemma \ref{lemma:planes_from_pts} and \ref{lemma:pts_from_planes} until a base case of the form $f_j(0) = j$ is reached; we obliterate as in Lemma \ref{lemma:pts_from_planes} using the forms of highest degree available, recording as many as we can in $\bm'$ so long as $\RD_k(2^{m_2'} \cdots 2^{m_n'}) \leq \ell$, unless explicitly stated otherwise.
-Some calculations require so many intermediary steps that we do not record them, referring the reader to Appendix \ref{appendix:computing_f} for details on reproducing the results.
+For the remainder of the paper, we will refer to the process of ``bounding $f^\ell_j(\bm)$'' to mean repeatedly applying Lemma \ref{lemma:planes_from_pts} and \ref{lemma:pts_from_planes} until a base case of the form $f^\ell_j(0) = j$ or $f^\ell_0(m_1)=m_1$ is reached. \emph{At each step, we employ a top-down obliteration strategy: we choose a valid obliteration $\ba \leq \bm$ that sequentially maximizes its entries from right to left, subject to the strict condition that $a_i = 0$ whenever there exists some $j > i$ with $a_j < m_j$.} In other words, we never obliterate a lower-order term unless all higher-order terms have been completely eliminated.
+Some calculations require so many intermediary steps that we do not record them, referring the reader to Appendix \ref{appendix:computing_f} and \cite{GomezGonzales2025} for details on reproducing the results.
+We justify this approach before proceeding.

+\begin{example} Consider the intersection of a quadric $Q$, a cubic $C$, and a quartic $T$ in the case $\ell=4$.
+First we demonstrate the method outlined above:

+where the first, third, and fifth inequalities use that $\RD_k(4), \RD_k(6), \RD_k(2) \leq 4$, respectively.
+We also implicitly rely on the fact that, while we do not have lower bounds for $\RD_k(12)$, our best current upper bound (for $k=\Cb$) is $\RD_k(12) \leq 7$, and hence we cannot eliminate any additional terms in the first two obliterations.